Zika virus is a mosquito-borne illness that is spread by the Aedes mosquito, the same species that transmits the dengue and chikungunya viruses.

 To date, there have been no known transmissions of the virus from mother to infant during breast-feeding.

-After a person has had the virus, they are protected from it in the future.
+After a person has had the virus,

 A woman who is pregnant should be particularly careful to avoid mosquito bites if she is living in or traveling to a country where Zika is present.
 It may be advisable to avoid travel to certain places during pregnancy.